The Limits of Citation Counts: Introduction

-As common measures of influence create biases across fields, a pervasive theme of the literature on citation metrics is the idea of field-normalization \citep{Ioannidis}.
-For instance, \citet{Radicchi2008} show that, by appropriate normalization of citations in different fields of science, one obtains a distribution of normalized citations per paper that is \emph{universal}.
-Building on this work, \citet{Perry} introduce the property of \emph{homogeneity} for a citation-counting scheme, which guarantees that re-scaling citations across fields does not alter the relative ranking of scientists within a given field.
-With regard to this literature, the present article aims at clarifying the notion of comparability across fields.
-It introduces a property of \emph{field comparability} that is weaker than the concept of field-normalization.
-Field comparability requires the average influence to be the same for \emph{disjoint} fields of science, but allows to account for imbalances between related fields.
-Such imbalances have been empirically documented in the social sciences \citep{Angrist}.
+\begin{sloppypar} As common influence measures vary significantly across fields, a pervasive theme of the bibliometric literature is the idea of field-normalization \citep{Ioannidis,waltman2019field}.
+For instance, \citet{Radicchi2008} argue that appropriately normalizing citations across diverse scientific fields yields a \emph{universal} distribution of normalized citations per paper.
+Building on this work, \citet{Perry} introduce the \emph{homogeneity} property for citation-counting indices, ensuring that re-scaling citations across fields preserves the relative ranking of scientists within a given field.
+Overall, field-normalization emerges as a consensual recommendation from the bibliometric community \citep{hicks2015bibliometrics}.
+With regard to this literature, the present article seeks to clarify the notion of comparability across fields and to assess when and why citation indices may be comparable (see \secref{sComparison} for a detailed discussion). \end{sloppypar}